 Simplifying conventions are contemplated by the Code and most publicly traded partnerships use similar simplifying conventions.
 The U.S. Department of the Treasury recently adopted final Treasury Regulations allowing a similar monthly simplifying convention for taxable years beginning on or after August 3, 2015.
 However, such final regulations do not specifically authorize the use of the proration method we have adopted.
-Accordingly, Baker Botts L.L.P. is unable to opine on the validity of this method of allocating income and deductions between transferee and transfere and transfere and transfere taxable to exist that it only applies to transfers of less than all of the unitholder's interest, our taxable income or losses could be reallocated among our unitholders.
+Accordingly, Baker Botts L.L.P. is unable to opine on the validity of this method of allocating income and deductions between transferee and transferor unitholders.
+If the IRS takes the position that this method is not allowed under the final Treasury Regulations, or that it only applies to transfers of less than all of the unitholder's interest, our taxable income or losses could be reallocated among our unitholders.
 We are authorized to revise our method of allocation between transferor and transferee unitholders, as well as among unitholders whose interests vary during a taxable year, to conform to a method permitted under future Treasury Regulations.